aiidateam/aiida-website/docs/news/posts/2024-10-04-data-access.md

 Recent improvements have therefore enabled an alternative, more intuitive way to construct queries.
-Let us explain with the following example: Assume you wanted to obtain all integers with values in a range between 1 and 10 (both excluded) from a `Group` called "integers".
-You'd have to construct the following, rather convoluted query:
+Let us explain with the following example: Assume you wanted to obtain all integers with values in a range between 1 and 10 (both excluded) from a `Group` called "integers", and return their respective PKs and values.
+To achieve this, you'd have to construct the following, rather convoluted query:

 ```python
 from aiida import orm